DANA: Dimension-Adaptive Neural Architecture for Multivariate Sensor Data: Conclusion

 \section{Conclusion}

-We presented \dana, a solution to make deep neural networks adaptive to changes in the dimensions of the input data to cope with adaptive sampling and sensor availability at inference time. \dana provides a single trained model that retains high classification accuracy across a range of feasible scenarios, thus avoiding the need for a separate classifier for each setting at inference time.
+We presented \dana, a solution to make deep neural networks adaptive to changes in the dimensions of the input data to cope with sensor availability and adaptive sampling at inference time. \dana provides a single trained model that retains high classification accuracy across a range of feasible scenarios, thus avoiding the need for a separate classifier for each setting.
 Moreover, \dana imposes no limitations to existing DNNs for multivariate sensor data, and it makes DNNs flexible to changes without adding or removing trainable parameters.

 We showed that \dana outperforms the state of the art over a range of sampling rates and retains accuracy when some sensors are unavailable at inference time.
-For instance, on a dataset of 3 sensors and 13 activities, \dana keeps classification accuracy similar to the original DNN in a range of 6Hz to 50Hz and its accuracy only falls from 95\% to around 90\% and 85\% in case of missing one or two of the three sensors, respectively, while the original DNN cannot handle these changes, or achieve at most 75\% and 55\% accuracy with resampling and imputation prepossessing. {Our evaluations on three synthetic datasets has shown that \dana better captures correlated patterns in multi-variate sensor data.}
+For instance, on a dataset of 3 sensors and 13 activities, \dana keeps classification accuracy similar to the original DNN in a range of 6Hz to 50Hz and its accuracy only falls from 95\% to around 90\% and 85\% in case of missing one or two of the three sensors, respectively, while the original DNN cannot handle these changes, or achieve at most 75\% and 55\% accuracy with resampling and imputation prepossessing.
+Our evaluations on three synthetic datasets have shown that \dana better captures correlated patterns in multi-variate sensor data.

+\begin{acks} The work was supported by the Life Sciences Initiative at Queen Mary University of London.
+Mohammad Malekzadeh was partially supported by the UK EPSRC (grant no. EP/T023600/1) within the CHIST-ERA program.
+Andrea Cavallaro wishes to thank The Alan Turing Institute (EP/N510129/1), which is funded by the EPSRC, for its support through the project PRIMULA.
+Hamed Haddadi was partially supported by EPSRC Databox: Privacy-Aware Infrastructure for Managing Personal Data (EP/N028260/1) and EPSRC DADA: Defence Against Dark Artefacts (EP/R03351X/1).
+Authors thank anonymous reviewers for their constructive suggestions provided on the initial version of this paper.